-Developed by two men who already owned high-end private golf clubs – Friedkin Group chairman Dan Friedkin with Diamond Creek Golf Club and Houston Texas owner Bob McNair with The Golf Club at Briar’s Creek – the philanthropic golf facility at Congaree Golf Club is probably unlike any you’ve come across before.
+Developed by two men who already owned high-end private golf clubs – Friedkin Group chairman Dan Friedkin with Diamond Creek Golf Club and Houston Texas owner the late Bob McNair with The Golf Club at Briar’s Creek – the philanthropic golf facility at Congaree Golf Club is probably unlike any you’ve come across before.

 For a start, there are only two members (Friedkin and McNair) and their mission is involve influential individuals who will become “ambassadors,” making a donation to the Congaree Foundation – a non-profit educational initiative – and supporting the educational, vocational and golf instruction opportunities afforded to underprivileged and deserving young people.

 Designed by Tom Fazio and opened in 2017, the fairways at Congaree lie within a 3,200-acre property, occupying what was once an 18th-century rice plantation.
 Thousands of pine trees were removed during construction then the playing corridors were sand capped to promote firm and fast playing conditions.
-A number of open expanses were also been stripped back to fashion big, sandy waste areas.
+A number of open expanses were also stripped back to fashion big, sandy waste areas.

 Large, open-fronted greens allow the ground game to flourish, with closely mown runoff areas collecting wayward approach shots.
 Rather than tee markers, there are yardage discs on one side of the teeboxes which indicate the distance to the hole, enabling players to choose whatever yardage they like.
 There are also no cart paths as Congaree is a walking course.